18F/handbook/pages/hiring-staying-or-changing-jobs/hiring-authorities.md

 Currently, GSA has the authority to hire IT Specialists in the 2210 series via DHA with two options:

-* IT Specialist: term limited to a maximum of 8 years (3 year term that can be extended for another 3 years, and then extended for another 2 years)
+* IT Specialist: term limited to a maximum of 8 years.
+Initial appointments are made lasting longer than 1 year, but not to exceed 4 years.
+GSA, may extend an appointment up to 4 additional years.
+No individual hired under this DHA can serve in excess of 8 years with GSA, and cannot be transferred to positions that are not IT positions.
 * IT Specialist - Information Security (INFOSEC): term limited or permanent.
   There is no expiration date on this DHA.